rajesh612/Econtacts/Readme.md

 - ./mongod
 - ./mongo

-#### Open browser and follow the below steps to use Contact List App.
+#### Open browser and follow the below steps to use Econtacts App.
 - http://localhost:3001
 - Enter the details and Choose an image File -- add/remove/edit/update
 - Enter the name, email or mobile number in Search field.
 - Click on any header field and sort the list.
+- Click on pagination to get more contacts.

 ### References
 - Search and Sort : http://code.ciphertrick.com/2015/06/01/search-sort-and-pagination-ngrepeat-angularjs/